Did you know that there’s a specific order that you need to follow when disconnecting your battery terminals?

 Gauge the size of the socket wrench you’ll need (it’s usually around 10mm), fit it over the connector bolt, and turn left (counterclockwise) to loosen.

-Important: Don’t ever let your wrench touch both terminals simultaneously, as you’ll create an electrical path.
+Important: Don’t let your adjustable wrench touch both terminals simultaneously, as you’ll create an electrical path.

 Step 3.
 Disconnect The Positive Terminal Second

-After the negative terminal has been disconnected, do the same thing for the positive terminal.
+After the negative car battery terminal is disconnected, do the same for the positive terminal.

-Loosen the positive connector and positive cable with the socket wrench, then keep them away from the battery and negative cable.
+Loosen the positive connector and positive cable with the pliers, then keep them away from the battery and negative cable.

 Don’t let the positive connector touch any metal part of your car, as it can carry a residual current that may damage or disrupt vehicle circuitry.